 Also, some bookstores and businesses also have these programs.
 Be sure to check out our list of summer reading programs!

-Alternative to Summer School Idea #8: Listen to audio books.
+Alternative Learning Idea #8: Listen to audio books.

 For your kids who don’t like to read, don’t forget about audio books!